OctopusDeploy/People/Engineering.md

 ## Software Engineer

 > I am a valuable, enthusiastic and net-positive member of an Octopus team.

+### I am an egoless, team oriented developer

+- I am well aware of all processes of the team and diligently follow them (like maintaining accurate documentation, maintaining tests, and so on).

 ### I write high quality code quickly and ship it to production